With the Right Formulary, Plans Can Control Drug Costs While Preserving Access

 Just as plans vary, so do formularies.
 Each plan determines which formulary, cost-sharing formula and appeals processes is best utilized.
 While many types of formularies are available on the market, they usually fall into these three basic types:

-• Open formulary: The plan sponsor pays a portion of the cost for all drugs, regardless of formulary status, although a plan sponsor may choose to exclude certain products, such as “lifestyle” drugs that treat concerns such as baldness instead of medical conditions.
+• Open formulary: The plan sponsor pays a portion of the cost for all drugs, regardless of formulary status, although a plan sponsor may choose to exclude certain products, such as “lifestyle” drugs that treat concerns such as baldness which are often considered cosmetic instead of a true medical condition.

 • Closed formulary: The plan sponsor covers only drugs listed on the formulary.
 Non-formulary drugs are not covered unless approved through a formulary override process.

-• Tiered formulary: Plan sponsors offer different copays or other financial incentives to encourage participants to use preferred formulary drugs but pay a portion of the cost of non-preferred drugs.
+• Controlled (Tiered) formulary: Plan sponsors may offer different copays or other financial incentives to encourage members to use preferred formulary drugs or otherwise pay a higher portion of the cost of non-preferred drugs.
 For example, when a plan sponsor offers a three-tier benefit design, it may cover non-preferred, non-formulary products on its third tier with a higher copay.

 When selected carefully and used in concert with other cost-mitigation programs, formularies can yield significant savings for plan sponsors and patients while helping achieve optimal clinical outcomes.